-In a statement issued by DJI, they said that enterprises and consumers from all over the world banked on their products to carry out sensitive operations.
+In a statement issued by DJI drones organizations, they said that enterprises and consumers from all over the world banked on their products to carry out sensitive operations.
 They expressed their surprise and disappointment over the reports of DJI product’s embargo and asserted that they would be reaching out to the authorities soon so that they are able to get rid of the security vulnerabilities that the US Army has pointed out.

 SUAS News has already laid a number of serious allegations regarding data gathered by DJI drones.
 The allegations claim that the company have been mining user data from flight logs to audio and visual data.
 Having said that, no evidences have cropped up ever since.

 However, SUAS News also claim, and rightly so, that when a user decides to upload data to their SkyPixel accounts through the DJI App, it can be stored on DJI servers in the US, China and Hong Kong.
 The data may include videos, audios and other flight related data such as distance, height and position of your aircraft.